Arseni1919/Learning_DRL/README.md

 ### Mutli-armed Bandits

-Every RL class usually starts with the intro to the Multi-armed Bandits (MAB) problem.
+Every RL course usually starts with the intro to the Multi-armed Bandits (MAB) problem.
 The MAB problem is a simplified RL problem that is stateless.
 Through MAB, it is easier to illustrate some basic RL principles such as exploration-exploitation principle, Reward function, evaluation techniques, etc.

 In this chaper, the authors present the incremental formula to update average reward: